Mayisha Akbar: Compton Jr. Posse

 In the middle of some real estate research, she discovered an agricultural piece of Compton, California, named Richland Farms.
-The community has a "cowboy flavor" and combined with Ackbar's affinity to horses in her childhood made owning the farm quite enticing.
+The community has a "cowboy flavor" and combined with Akbar's affinity to horses in her childhood made owning the farm quite enticing.
 With a recent divorce in her past and wanting to give her three children the experiences provided by this community, it did not take her long to make a significant decision.

 So, in the 1980s she moved her family into an area called Richland Farms.
 Akbar's children naturally made friends in the neighborhood and ended up becoming "pied pipers” to the many “latch key” children they met.
 As Akbar interacted with her children's new friends, she discovered that they often needed the necessities of life.
-Then Ackbar started to supply the children with places to meet, sleepovers, fun events, and equestrian events.
+Then Akbar started to supply the children with places to meet, sleepovers, fun events, and equestrian events.
 After these sleepovers, no parents came looking for them.
 Rather than ejecting the children, she told the friends that, "there’s lots of work around here and if you wanna stay and continue to ride you gotta help take care of the horses!"
-As time progressed, Ackbar noticed that many of the friends were not in school or those in school were doing poorly.
+As time progressed, Akbar noticed that many of the friends were not in school or those in school were doing poorly.
 So then she told them, "If you want to continue to ride you’ve got to be in school and getting good grades.
 If there’s a problem we’ll get you tutoring."
-Ackbar also realized as time went on that the boys especially needed alternatives to gangs or drugs as a life choice.
+Akbar also realized as time went on that the boys especially needed alternatives to gangs or drugs as a life choice.
 The need for a formal organization became clear.

 She started Compton Jr Posse in her ranch and made a difference in thousand of lives.
 The youth care for and ride horses.
 She has received numerous accolades.
 When Akbar retired in 2019, the students took over the program.
+Some former students founded the Compton Cowboys.